-The school’ s Signatories Mandate sets out authorisation requirements for orders, payment of invoices, petty cash and lists those members of staff who can sign cheques.
-Every invoice must be authorised and each cheque must have two signatures.
+The school’ s Delegation Mandate / Authorised Signatories document sets out authorisation requirements for orders, purchase card, payment of invoices and lists those members of staff who can sign cheques.
+Every invoice must be authorised as per the authorised signatories document and each cheque must have two signatures.

-The Finance Manager checks any invoices against orders before raising a cheque on SIMS.
+The Finance Officer checks any invoices against orders before raising a cheque on SIMS.

 No person can sign an order, invoice or petty cash slip that authorises payment to themselves or immediate family (or in which they hold a pecuniary interest).

-Only the Headteacher and the Finance Manager and Finance Officer have access to the computer accounting system (SIMS – FMS6).
+Only the Headteacher and the Business Manager and Finance Officer have access to the computer accounting system (SIMS – FMS).
 Each may have their own access codes and passwords known only to them.
 Copies are kept in a sealed envelope in the safe.
-The data is backed up twice daily on site, at 7.00am and lunchtime, plus overnight offsite, with a 30 day cycle.
+The data is backed up on a daily basis (overnight) on and off site, with a 30 day cycle.
 This ensures only half a day’s work can be lost. .All financial records are retained for 6 years in line with LA policy.